Mariam Dabboussy

 Mariam Dabboussy is an Australian woman who lived in Islamic State (IS)-controlled Syria.

 Dabboussy told The New York Times that she never planned to enter IS territory.
-She said she travelled to Turkey with her husband, on what he said was an expedition to help his relatives escape Syria.
+She said she traveled to Turkey with her husband, on what he said was an expedition to help his relatives escape Syria; his brother Muhammad was there.
 But she claimed she was the victim of a trick, and that once they were within walking distance of the border, he pulled a gun and forced her into Syria at gunpoint.

 The Australian television series Four Corners devoted an episode to Dabboussy.
 Dabboussy raised her veil during her television interview, an act she said could trigger retaliation from the most devout occupants of the al-Hawl refugee camp.
-She told reporters that her brother-in-law, Mohammed, convinced or coerced at least a dozen Australians into IS territory.
-Reporters who compared those images with her wedding photos described her face as "wizened".
+She told reporters that her brother-in-law, Muhammad Zahab, was a senior IS member.